airavata-courses/Squadron/Readme.md

 Team members: Aarushi Bisht Shivam Rastogi Akhil Nagulavancha

+#### Assignment 2

+Our jenkins server is hosted here: http://149.165.171.122:32323/job/Squadron/job/develop/ A commit on the develop branch will trigger the jenkins build which runs the test cases, pushes the latest image to docker hub and deploys the latest changes to kubernetes cluster.

+Our service is hosted here. http://149.165.171.122:31001/login

+#### Assignment 1

 Link to architectural diagram https://user-images.githubusercontent.com/5948157/74495966-45a09400-4eff-11ea-8556-52300ba422cb.png

 To run and check the project please install the latest version of [docker](https://www.docker.com/get-started)